-India, Mexico, and Columbia have discovered a nearshore development team is in some cases no better for offshore team.
+India, Mexico, and Columbia have discovered a nearshore development team is in some cases no better for the offshore team.
 Ukraine is another big player on the global IT outsourcing market that has gained its reputation not only in the European market but also in some countries of Asia, North and South America.
 Due to its smart labor costs, tax regulations, and high quality of services, offshoring in Ukraine continues gaining momentum.
-Hire Ukrainian developers has become a popular and demanding practice for businesses in Japan, Canada, as well as North and South America.
+A tendency to hire Ukrainian developers has become popular and demanding for businesses in Japan, Canada, as well as North and South America.

-Despite the long distance, companies like Samsung and Abbyy managed to create successful operations in their R&D centers located in the capital of Ukraine Kyiv.
+Despite the long distance, companies like Samsung and ABBYY managed to create successful operations in their R&D centers located in the capital of Ukraine, Kyiv.
 Every year, foreign corporations create dozens of jobs for Ukrainian companies, thus increasing the overall IT market share to the country’s GDP.
-Hire Ukrainian software developers is beneficial for the countries in West Europe, such as Germany, Switzerland, Denmark, thus more value is added via nearshoring.
+Hire Ukrainian software developers is beneficial for the countries in Western Europe, such as Germany, Switzerland, Denmark, thus more value is added via nearshoring.
 Ukraine offers a rich pool of talents, fast hiring process, and support to the clients due to convenient time zone location.